htrinath/sky130Pdk-parser/README.md

   Fig. 2: Enter the Name/Location of the Netlist:
 </p>
 4. After pressing 'Enter' assuming that the entered file is present the cmd will prompt you asking if you want to manually enter the Lengths and Widths of NMOS and PMOS.
-5. If you input Y or y  you will be prompted to enter the PMOS Width, Length and then NMOS Width, Length.'
+5. If you input Y or y  you will be prompted to enter the PMOS Width, Length and then NMOS Width, Length.
  <p align="center">
   <img src="Images/enter_length_width.JPG"></br>
   Fig. 3: Enter the Widths and Lengths of MOSFETS: